St Ives School: Expatriate artists

 American Impressionist painters Edward Emerson Simmons and Howard Russell Butler came to St Ives in 1886, and founded a studio at Porthmeor.
 Butler stayed for two summers, but Simmons and his wife, artist Vesta Simmons, lived and painted in the area until 1891.
-Swedish artist Anders Zorn painted in St Ives, 1887–88, and his Fish Market, St Ives won a Gold Medal at the 1889 Paris Salon.
+Swedish artist Anders Zorn painted in St Ives, 1887–88, and his Fish Market, St Ives won a gold medal at the 1889 Paris Salon.
 American painters Sydney Laurence and Alexandrina Dupre honeymooned in St Ives in Summer 1889, and their stay in the fishing village and art colony eventually extended for nearly fifteen years.
 Canadian painter Emily Carr came to St Ives in 1899, and studied under Olsson and Talmage.
 Australian painter Hayley Lever first came to St Ives in 1900, married a local woman, Aida Gale, in 1905, and painted there until their 1914 emigration to the United States, while another Australian E. Phillips Fox met his wife-to-be, artist Ethel Carrick, there in 1903.
 American painter Walter Elmer Schofield and his wife made St Ives their residence from 1903 to 1907, lived in Perranporth after World War I, and retired to Breage in 1937.
 Schofield recommended the area to fellow American painters George Oberteuffer, Frank Shill and Frederick Judd Waugh.
+American artist Paul Dougherty lived six months of the year in St. Ives from 1908-1913 following the death of his wife, developing the maritime style for which he would become most famous.